-from tendering for all public contracts (i.e. any municipal or PFI bids) and face damage to our reputation.
-We therefore take our legal responsibilities very seriously.

-3.2 Any breach of this policy will be taken seriously.
-A breach of this policy may result in disciplinary action likely to amount to gross misconduct and to lead to dismissal in many cases as well as the potential for an employee to incur personal criminal liability.
+- 3.1 The Bribery Act 2010 took effect on 1st July 2011.
+Under that Act, bribery and corruption are punishable for individuals by up to ten years' imprisonment, a fine, or both.
+Furthermore, if Veolia is found to have taken part in, or failed to prevent bribery or corruption, we could face an unlimited fine, be excluded from tendering for public contracts (i.e. any municipal or PFI bids) and face damage to our reputation.
+We therefore take our legal responsibilities very seriously. - 3.2 Any breach of this policy will be taken seriously.
+A breach of this policy may result in disciplinary action likely to amount to gross misconduct and lead to dismissal in many cases, as well as the potential for an employee to incur personal criminal liability.
 Please refer to our Disciplinary Policy (available on the intranet) for examples of offences which are normally regarded as gross misconduct.

-4.0 WHAT IS A BRIBE?
+4. WHAT IS A BRIBE?

-4.1 It has its usual everyday meaning.
-It is an inducement or reward offered, promised or given in order to gain any commercial, contractual, regulatory or personal advantage.
+4.1 It is an inducement or reward offered, promised or given in order to gain any commercial, contractual, regulatory or personal advantage.
 Bribes are not always a matter of handing over cash.
 Gifts, hospitality and entertainment can be bribes if they are intended to influence a decision.
 Examples: